Founding of the Brenton Blue Trust

 The campaign began in 1994 and continued until a Special Nature Reserve (SNR) was proclaimed by National Government in 2003.

-The BBT brought together all the key role players interested in saving the butterfly, including prominent NGOs such as the Lepidopterists’ Society of Africa (LepSoc), the Endangered Wildlife Trust (EWT), the Green Trust (GT) and the Wildlife & Environment Society of South Africa (WESSA) as well as governmental organisations such as CapeNature (CN).
+The BBT brought together all the key role players interested in saving the butterfly, including prominent NGOs such as the Lepidopterists’ Society of Africa (LSA), the Endangered Wildlife Trust (EWT), the Wildlife & Environment Society of South Africa (WESSA) as well as governmental organisations such as CapeNature (CN).

 The SNR was managed by successful implementation of a scientifically based Environmental Management Plan (Edge, 2008), and the Brenton Blue’s future seemed secure.
 The BBT then turned its attention to other endangered butterflies in South Africa, to fulfill its broader objectives of promoting Lepidoptera conservation.
 Meanwhile, following completion of the South African Butterfly Conservation Assessment (SABCA) project in 2012, LSA had decided to launch a new conservation programme known as COREL.
 LSA therefore approached the BBT in 2012 with a proposal that the BBT fund the COREL programme with LSA as their implementing agency, and this was accepted by the Trustees.
 This would enable the success of the Brenton Blue conservation project to be a “blueprint” for the conservation of other Lepidoptera (butterfly and moth) species.

 Reasons to conserve butterflies

 It is obvious to most people that our world would be a much poorer place without butterflies.
 However, apart from their beauty and the joy they bring to adults and children alike, there are important ecological reasons for saving them from extinction.